Abderraouf99/medium-article-source-code/README.md

 ## Project List

 1. Python Docker Env: A sample project to create a Python development enviroment using Docker.
-2. Clean Fodler: Keeping your local folders can be a challenge, this projects aims at making it easier.
+2. PyOrgenizer: Keeping your local folders can be a challenge, this projects aims at making it easier.
-3. Python Web Socket: A Python project for real-time chat application using FastAPI and SvelteJS
+3. FlashChat: A Python project for real-time chat application using FastAPI and SvelteJS
+4. WebStoreScapper: A Python project to scrap a Website and retreive

 ## Getting Started